erpc-io/eRPC/README.md

 <Public IPv4 address of VM #2> 31850 0
 ```

-  * Run the eRPC application (a latency benchmark by default):
+  * Run the eRPC application (the latency benchmark by default):
     * At VM #1: `./scripts/do.sh 0 0`
     * At VM #2: `./scripts/do.sh 1 0`